-Dabigatran etexilate mesylate (Pradaxa) is currently the only direct thrombin inhibitor approved by the FDA to reduce the risk of stroke and systemic embolism in patients with nonvalvular atrial fibrillation [23; 26].
-The RE-LY (Randomized Evaluation of Long-Term Anticoagulation Therapy) trial compared dabigatran (110 mg or 150 mg twice daily) with adjusted-dose warfarin in 18,113 patients over a median follow-up of two years [126].
+Dabigatran etexilate mesylate (Pradaxa) is currently the only direct thrombin inhibitor approved by the FDA to reduce the risk of stroke and systemic embolism in patients with nonvalvular atrial fibrillation [28; 33].
+The usual adult dose is 150 mg twice daily [33; 131].
+The RE-LY (Randomized Evaluation of Long-Term Anticoagulation Therapy) trial compared dabigatran (110 mg or 150 mg twice daily) with adjusted-dose warfarin in 18,113 patients over a median follow-up of two years [128].
 The risk of hemorrhagic stroke was significantly (74%) lower with both doses of dabigatran compared with warfarin.
 Major bleeding was significantly decreased with the 110-mg dose of dabigatran but not with the 150-mg dose.
 Both doses had lower rates of intracranial bleeding and life-threatening bleeding but higher gastrointestinal bleeding in the 150-mg dose group.
-Results were similar for secondary stroke prevention [23].
+Results were similar for secondary stroke prevention [28].

-Dabigatran is contraindicated in patients who have prosthetic heart valves and those who have hemodynamically significant valve disease, severe renal failure, or advanced liver disease [26; 127].
+Dabigatran is contraindicated in patients who have mechanical or bioprosthetic heart valves and those who have hemodynamically significant valve disease, severe renal failure, or advanced liver disease [33; 129].
 Dabigatran acts by inhibiting the synthesis of clotting factors V, VIII, XI, and XIII.
 The most common complication is bleeding; patients should be monitored for signs and symptoms of bleeding.
 Risk factors include concurrent use of drugs that increase the risk of bleeding (e.g., heparin).
-Idarucizumab is recommended for the reversal of dabigatran in the event of life-threatening bleeding or an urgent procedure [33].
-Dabigatran is also associated with a significantly elevated risk of myocardial infarction or acute coronary syndrome [128].
-The usual adult dose is 150 mg twice daily [26; 129].
+Idarucizumab is recommended for the reversal of dabigatran in the event of life-threatening bleeding or an urgent procedure [40].
+Dabigatran is also associated with a significantly elevated risk of myocardial infarction or acute coronary syndrome [130].